Renu1301Singh/DemoQA/README.md

 >This repository contains automated test scripts for a demo website using Nightwatch.js,
 >a popular end-to-end testing framework, and follows the Page Object Model (POM) design
 >pattern for better maintainability and readability of test code automation scripts.
+>The website chosen for this is a form filling demo website which contains various input fields
+>here i'm only checking filling form with mandatroy fields inputs.

 ## Website Under Test